 The die was cast on 18th August 1920, when MK Gandhi visited Malabar with Shaukat Ali Jauhar and initiated formation of Khilafat Committees in all taluks of Malabar.
 Gandhi in his speech claimed –

-MKG & Shaukat Ali Jauhar managed to give the agitation, the colour of religious persecution and it was only natural that this “victimhood” narrative would translate to its next logical step – JIHAD…. against the Hindus & the British.
+MKG & Shaukat Ali Jauhar made the ongoing agitation into a protest against religious persecution.
+It was only natural that this “victimhood” narrative would translate to its next logical step – JIHAD…. against the Hindus & the British.
 The British were not easy targets but the Hindus were cannon fodder for these fanatics.

 Arrest of Yakub Hassan, a Khilafat leader was actively opposed by various congress leaders like Rajagopalachari & K.P.
 Keshava Menon roused the moplahs in support of Khilafat.
 The rising agitation was used by congress to widen its footprint in the hinterlands of Kerala.
 They used the anger and religious fanaticism to organize the moplahs into 230 Congress Sabhas & enlist thousands.